Lightberry-Labs/lightberry_ai_sdk/README.md

 - **Two client types**: Basic audio-only streaming and tool-enabled streaming
 - **Terminal audio meters** with logging-friendly alternatives
 - **Standalone SDK** with no dependencies on external script files
+- **Local mode support** for development and testing with self-hosted LiveKit server

 ## Installation